straubt1/tfx/README.md

 **Common API-Driven Workflow Challenges:**

-- The CLI-Driven workflow presents several gaps in creating more advanced pipelines a Workspace run, specifically the inability to insert a gate check between a plan and apply, (in other words you must run a `terraform apply -auto-approve`).
+- The CLI-Driven workflow presents several challenges when creating more advanced pipelines for a Workspace run, specifically the inability to insert a gate check between a plan and apply, (in other words you must run a `terraform apply -auto-approve`).
-- The CLI driven workflow requires a `terraform init` that forces a download of providers before a plan can be called remotely, these providers are never actually used on the local host and can be difficult to source in airgap environments.
+- The CLI driven workflow requires a `terraform init` that forces a download of providers before a plan can be called remotely, these providers are never actually used on the local host and can be difficult to source airgapped environments.
 - Implementing an API-Driven workflow requires several API calls to perform a plan/apply.
 - It is unlikely that the full range of features will be built into [Terraform](https://github.com/hashicorp/terraform).
 - Developing CI/CD specific plugins for even the most common tools is not feasible, and ignores the ability to run the commands locally.